leftlogic/ffconf/src/articles/2022-jobs-blogs-videos-chat-and-the-game.md

 ## Blogs

 For those who came to the event last week, don't forget to **blog about your experience at ffconf for your chance for a free ticket to 2023**.
-You can either send these to events@leftlogic.com or post a tweet or a toot with #{% ffconf %} and we'll pick it up.
+You can either send these to events@leftlogic.com or post a tweet or a toot with #FFConf and we'll pick it up.

 If you didn't come to the event and/or don't have a blog, Sophie Koonin gave a great talk on why you should have a personal web site - so catch our video of her talk when it comes out.